Q. Why assess students with disabilities on the alternate assessment?

 Q. Why is the passing rate low for students taking the alternate assessment?

-A. Beginning with the class of 2003, all students without exception were required to earn a score of Needs Improvement or higher on the grade 10 MCAS tests in ELA and Mathematics as one condition for earning a high school diploma.
+A. Beginning with the class of 2003, all students without exception were required to earn a minimum passing score or higher on the high school MCAS tests or retests in ELA and Mathematics, and one high school Science and Technology/Engineering test as a condition for earning a high school diploma.